 In the table at the top of this page you’ll find listed some of the best online trading platforms on the market.
-To these we must add MetaTrader’s software, which is offered free to all 24option customers.
+To these we must add MetaTrader’s software,

-Trading platforms can be simple to use (such as 24option, Plus500, IQ Option) or a little more complicated.
+Trading platforms can be simple to use (such as eToro, Plus500, IQ Option) or a little more complicated.
 The MetaTrader 4 trading software, for example, is more complicated, although very popular.
 In fact it is the most used professional trading software in the world.

 Authoritative brokers reviews

 On tradingmasters.io you will find reviews for trusted brokers, from an objective point of view.
 We are not interested in promoting one broker more than another, but instead want to offer you detailed information on each one, so that you can choose the one that best fits your needs.

 To consult the reviews, access the brokers’ page by comparison, or the page on broker reviews.

 Among the brokers we are herein presenting are CFD brokers.
 CFD brokers offer CFDs, instruments that allow you to obtain results proportional to price rises and falls of the asset on which you trade.

 For example, if you trade on Amazon shares on the upside, you will earn profits proportional to increases in the Amazon stock.
 If, on the other hand, Amazon is trading lower, profits are obtained proportional to the fall in the Amazon stock.

 It is important to highlight that with CFD trading, as well as earning, you can also lose money.
 Everything depends on which direction the price takes.
 If your prediction turns out to be correct, you’ll get profits proportional to the price change in your favour.

 CFDs are characterized by leverage, which allows them to operate with smaller amounts of capital.
 In fact, thanks to leverage, you can invest a small part of the capital value on which you want to invest.
 For example, if the leverage is 1:100, you can invest $100 instead of $10,000.